ELECTRIFY MISSOULA

 Third. if you are planning, building or retrofitting a housing complex or commercial building, here are recommendations:

-• EVSE Capable – A parking spaces is EVSE Capable if it is provided with conduit sized for a minimum 40-amp, 208/240-volt dedicated branch circuit from an electrical panelboard with sufficient physical space to accommodate a minimum 40-amp, dual-pol circuit breaker.
+• Be EVSE Capable (Electric Vehicle Supply Equipment) – A parking spaces is EVSE Capable if it is provided with conduit sized for a minimum 40-amp, 208 / 240-volt dedicated branch circuit from an electrical panelboard with sufficient physical space to accommodate a minimum 40-amp, dual-pol circuit breaker.

 • The conduit is a PVC pipe that is the right size to allow for the proper wires to be run through from the electrical panel, in the building or outdoor box, that can connect to the charging station and provide it the power it needs to function.

-• Without a town or county regulation, the amount you want to have "capable" or "ready" depends on what your parking lot is used for.
-You can see based on this table, the percentage of capable and ready spaces really depends on the community.
-They range from 5% of spaces to 40% and are likely based on EVSE deployment, NetZero, EV registration, and equity goals.
-So the amount you prepare for depends on a few things, number of spaces, use of the lot and organizational goals.
-A lot to consider!
+• Without a town or county regulation, the amount of spots you want to have EV "capable" or "ready" depends on what your parking lot is used for.
+The percentage of spaced you outfit depends on the lot users' goals around EVSE deployment, NetZero, EV registration, and equity.

 • The Department of Energy has great information about charging infrastructure in general and provides more detailed info based on the user needs here.